Insights from Google’s John Mueller: Key Lessons for SEOs

 Google SEO Office Hours

 Google SEO Office Hours are video sessions conducted in Q&A format.
 Each is hosted by Google’s Search Quality team, with John Mueller as the team’s permanent host.
-During these sessions, Mueller addresses submitted questions and offers advice pertaining to optimizing websites for Google Search.
-In fact, many people are familiar with Mueller precisely because of these sessions.
-Website owners and SEO professionals worldwide use these sessions to get their SEO questions answered and to receive guidance directly from Google.
+During these sessions, Mueller addresses submitted questions and offers advice about optimizing websites for Google Search.
+Website owners and SEO professionals worldwide use sessions with Mueller to get their SEO questions answered and to receive guidance directly from Google.

-See here the list with all these videos.
-All are published monthly.
-If text content is more your speed, you can find all the transcripts here
+See the list with all these videos here.
+All videos are published monthly.
+Check out the transcripts here if you prefer text content.

-By the way, John Mueller also hosts another video series on the Google Search Central YouTube channel called #AskGooglebot.
-This format is similar to Google SEO Office Hours, but in each video in this series, John answers just one question.
+John Mueller also hosts another video series on the Google Search Central YouTube channel called #AskGooglebot.
+This format is similar to Google SEO Office Hours, but John only answers one question per video in this series.

-If you’d like to have your question answered by John in future videos, you can either submit it using this Google form or post your question on X (Twitter).
+If you’d like John to answer your question in future videos, either submit it using this Google form or post your question on X (Twitter).
 Don’t forget to include the hashtag #AskGoogleBot.

 Search Off The Record podcast

 Search Off the Record is another media channel that John Mueller participates in.
-In podcast format, Mueller and other pros from the Search Relations team give you background info on the decision-making behind launches, feature prioritization in Search Console, and the projects Google Search teams are working on.
-They also share fun stories from the many conferences they attend, plus their day-to-day life working at Google.
+This podcast features Mueller and other pros from the Search Relations team who provide background info on the decision-making behind launches, feature prioritization in Search Console, and the projects Google Search teams are working on.
+They also share fun stories from the many conferences they attend, plus their day-to-day work life at Google.

 X (Twitter)

-This is the most informal channel, but it’s one of the most engaging.
-On X (Twitter) John shares all sorts of SEO insights.
-He often provides quick answers to users’ questions, shares important announcements, Google-related news, expert tips, and, of course, adds a touch of humor with plenty of SEO (and other) memes.
+This is the most informal channel but one of the most engaging.
+On X (Twitter), John shares all sorts of SEO insights.
+He often provides quick answers to users’ questions, shares important announcements, Google-related news, and expert tips while adding a touch of humor with plenty of SEO (and other) memes.

-To receive bite-sized SEO information in an entertaining format, then following John on X (Twitter) is a must.
-Try asking him questions and mentioning him in your tweets, and who knows?
-You may just get a response or a retweet 😉
+To receive bite-sized SEO information in an entertaining format, follow John on X (Twitter).
+Try asking him questions and mentioning him in your tweets.
+If you’re lucky, you may just get a response or a retweet 😉

 Mastodon

-John is also actively managing an account on Mastodon.
-Here, you can find various announcements and Google news.
+John is also actively managing an account on Mastodon, where you can find various announcements and Google news.
 He also uses this medium to reply to webmasters’ questions.
-If you have a Mastodon profile, we recommend following John to stay informed.
-You won’t want to miss out on anything important from the Google world.
+If you have a Mastodon profile and want to stay informed, we recommend following John.
+You won’t want to miss anything important about Google.

 John Mueller on Mastodon